Grew-dev/grew-privacy-policy/README.md

 ## Data collection for pointNG location service

 Our product pointNG, the hyper secure location solution, is GDPR compliant and respects myData.org principles. pointNG script doesn't track or collect location information. pointNG doesn't send it's end users' coordinate-data to 3rd parties or our servers.
-All location information in our reverese geocoding process happens on client-interface and not on our servers.
+All GPS-location information in our reverese geocoding process happens on client-interface and not on our servers.
 We don’t store IP-addresses.

+If the use of pointNG chooses to use the IP-address based geocoding, we use ip-api https://ip-api.com/ for fetching user's location based on IP-address.
+Please visit https://members.ip-api.com/legal to read ip-api's privacy policy

+## Data collection for Pixtu.io service

+We use and provide pixtu.io service for machine learning based website optimization.
+Pixtu.io does not use cookies or collect personal data.
+Below is a list of data that Pixtu.io sends to our servers and we store to secure AWS-database location in EU.

+- window / document location
+- referrer
+- document encoding
+- window screen height
+- window screen width
+- document color depth
+- document title
+- browser name and version
+- device type
+- user-agent
+- timezone
+- path
+- protocol
+- hostname
+- event stream data (eg. page open, page close, clicks)
+- time spent on site

 ## Third party data sharing